vegaprotocol/specs/specs/0000-scenario-runner-cli.md

 ## Commands

 - `SubmitInstructions` - takes in a path to the `InstructionsFile` in JSON format.
+  - By default each instruction advances the protocol time by a fixed amount (e.g. 1ms) controllable via the `config` file.
+  - Dedicated instruction exists which allows explicit control of the flow of time.
 - `ExtractData` - takes a path where the `DataFile` should be saved:
   - By default `DataFile` includes **protocol metadata** with:
     - Number of instructions processed